nitinkc/nitinkc.github.io/_posts/microservices/2023-02-19-jackson-mapper-details.md

 * if equals method returns **false**  -> value is included.

-NOTE: the filter will be called for each non-null value, but handling of null value differs:
+NOTE: the filter will be called for each non-null value, but handling of null value differs: {: .notice--info}
 * up to Jackson 2.13, call was only made once, but
 * with 2.14 and later filter will be called once for each null value too.
 {: .notice--info}